junxit/us-congress-bills-112/metadata.md

 - 2012-04-17 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-04-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 410 - 2 (Roll no. 157). (text: CR 4/16/2012 H1818)
 - 2012-04-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 410 - 2 (Roll no. 157).(text: CR 4/16/2012 H1818)
+- 2012-04-18 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.